NVIDIA/NVTX/README.md

 CPMAddPackage(
     NAME NVTX
     GITHUB_REPOSITORY NVIDIA/NVTX
-    GIT_TAG v3.1.0
+    GIT_TAG v3.1.0-c-cpp
-    GIT_SHALLOW TRUE
+    GIT_SHALLOW TRUE)

-    SOURCE_SUBDIR c
-    )
+# Example C program
 add_executable(some_c_program main.c)
 target_link_libraries(some_c_program PRIVATE nvtx3-c)

+# Example C++ program
 add_executable(some_cpp_program main.cpp)
 target_link_libraries(some_cpp_program PRIVATE nvtx3-cpp)
 ```

-Note that this downloads the entire repo, not just the required `c` directory.
-CPM does not yet provide a way to download only specific parts of a repo.
-Avoid downloading the full history of the repo by using `GIT_SHALLOW TRUE` to download only the commit specified by GIT_TAG.
+Note that this downloads from GitHub using a version tag with the suffix `-c-cpp`.
+The `v3.x.y` tags points to the `release-v3` branch, which contains the entire repo.
+The `v3.x.y-c-cpp` tags point to a separate branch called `release-v3-c-cpp` containing only the `c` directory of the repo, which is the bare minimum needed to use NVTX in a C or C++ project.
+If you specify `GIT_TAG v3.x.y` to download the full repo, the `SOURCE_SUBDIR c` option is also needed to tell CMake where `CMakeLists.txt` is in the downloaded repo.
+Also, avoid downloading the full history of the repo by using `GIT_SHALLOW TRUE` to download only the requested version.

 ## Python
 ### Get NVTX using Conda